 Candy

 During my first year in Singapore, this was my biggest headache.
 I didn’t know where to buy small individually wrapped candy.
 I could only find full-sized candy or bags of things like gummy bears.
-If you live in a more expat-friendly neighborhood, you can find a few more options but it’s nothing like the big bags we buy at Costco.
-I still have not seen the bite-sized candy bars that are standard trick-or-treat fare but it’s pretty workable but will cost a bit more.
+If you live in a more expat-friendly neighborhood, you can find a few more options but it’s nothing like the big assorted bags we have in the States.

 This year, I ordered one of those huge bags from Amazon.
 This is a reasonable option but some of the chocolate did melt while it was being transported.
 I think we’ve all gotten used to that now so hopefully, my children won’t hold it against me.
 You have to keep candy in the refrigerator or a climate-controlled environment here or it just turns to mush.